 How to Prove Liability in Birth Injury Cases

-Birth injury lawsuits are a type of medical malpractice that arise when medical professionals fail to use a reasonable level of care in the delivery process, resulting in injuries to the child or mother.
+Birth injury lawsuits are a type of medical malpractice case that arise when doctors fail to use reasonable care in the delivery process.
+The doctor’s medical errors resulting in injuries to the child or mother.

 This article will explain what’s typically involved in a birth injury claim and how to seek further legal help.